mxmvshnvsk/mxmvshnvsk/README.md

 ### Hi there 👋

-<p> Welcome to my GH profile <br> I'm Maxim Vishnevsky, JavaScript Developer </p>
+<p> Welcome to my GH profile <br> I'm Maxim Vishnevsky, Software Architect and Frontend lover </p>

 #### 10+ years of experience in web development

-* Technologies - JavaScript, TypeScript, Vue.js, React.js, Node.js
+* Technologies - JavaScript, TypeScript, Vue.js, React.js, Node.js, Python

 * Languages - Russian, English

 #### Where to find me

+Also I'll be glad, if you subscripe to my [tg-channel](https://t.me/mxmvshnvsk_stories).

 <div>
   <a href="https://github.com/mxmvshnvsk" target="_blank">